MeAkash77/Aptiview/README.md

 </div>

 <p align="center">
-  <strong>🚀 Revolutionizing recruitment with AI-powered voice interviews, analytics, and seamless candidate evaluation</strong>
+  <strong>🚀 Empowering recruiters with AI-driven interviews and actionable insights</strong>
 </p>

 <p align="center">
-  <a href="https://your-frontend-link.vercel.app/">🔗 Try Aptiview Now</a> •
+  <a href="https://aptiview.example.com/">🔗 Try Aptiview Now</a> •
   <a href="#-quick-start">⚡ Quick Start</a> •
   <a href="#-documentation">📚 Documentation</a> •
   <a href="#-contributing">🤝 Contributing</a>